Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Ignoring Spike instead of being his mentor and leading him
 - Not listen to spikes advice
 - focusing on his self in stead of using his new status to elevate others

+Spike tries to bite offf more than he can chew as opposed to Max that works delgently to pregress slowly.
+This is why spike resorts to cheating with increasing servarity to progress.
+He gets worst as he fells victimised by an unfair world and thinks this is the only way to move forward

+Since Spike is not old enough to join he eventually joins as speeding bullet

 ## Act 1
 ### 1. Ordinary World